← All Posts What Can Business Teams Do With Scraped Data? A Role-by-Role Guide

 What Scraped Data Actually Looks Like Before It Becomes Intelligence

-Raw scraped data is typically HTML — or more precisely, whatever a server returns in response to an HTTP request or a JavaScript-rendered page load.
-From that raw response, a parser extracts relevant fields: a price, a job title, a review text, a product SKU.
-That extracted record then passes through normalization (does “$1,200” and “1200 USD” mean the same thing in your schema?), deduplication (did you hit the same product listing from three different category pages?), and freshness logic (when was this record last confirmed live?).
+Raw scraped data is HTML, whatever a server returns to an HTTP request or a JavaScript page load.
+A parser extracts fields from it: a price, a job title, a review text.
+Each record then passes through normalization (do “$1,200” and “1200 USD” mean the same thing in your schema?), deduplication logic (did three category pages serve the same listing?), and freshness checks (when was this record last confirmed live?).
+The full chain runs request, parse, extract, normalize, deduplicate, store, serve.

-The gap between “I want competitor prices” and “I have a clean competitor pricing table refreshed daily in our data warehouse” is a real gap — but it is a solved engineering problem in 2026, not a research frontier.
-The open-source tooling exists.
-The patterns are documented.
-The remaining variable is organizational will.
+The distance between “I want competitor prices” and “I have a clean competitor pricing table refreshed daily in our warehouse” is genuine work, but in 2026 it is a solved engineering problem rather than a research frontier.
+The open-source tooling exists, the patterns are documented, and partners like DataFlirt run this pipeline as a service.
+The remaining variable is organizational will, which is why the rest of this guide focuses on what to do with the output.

 The 10 Highest-ROI Business Use Cases for Scraped Data